Parameterized crack modelling based on a localized non-intrusive reduced basis method: Numerical results

 We observe that the dimension of the ROM is reduced effectively by increasing the number of clusters, while the relative error in $L^{\infty}$ norm reaches an accuracy of the order $10^{-3}$.
-For comparison, we employ interpolation with radial basis functions \cite{Powell1987, Buhmann2000}.
+For comparison, we employ interpolation with RBFs \cite{Powell1987, Buhmann2000}.
 The results indicate that the localized ROM based on neural networks requires less clusters to achieve a comparable level of accuracy.
 We remark that these results are obtained using neural networks with 4 hidden layers and 15 neurons per hidden layer for all clusters, while both input and output data are normalized using the minimum and maximum of the respective values for feature scaling within the interval $[-1,1]$.
+Note that training is performed without regularization and no significant differencies are observed between training and validation loss.
 Table~\ref{tab:edge1_times} summarizes the main results and obtained computation times for the ROM with $N_c=8$ clusters.
 All depicted results are CPU times.
 The online CPU time for the ROM includes the evaluation of the classifier and the projection of the solution into the full space, while the FOM solution time refers to the time required for level set computation, assembly and solution.
 It should be remarked that the majority of the offline cost is associated to the computation of the snapshots for constructing the reduced basis, while the offline time for training the neural networks is relatively small.
 Note that each of these tasks can be performed in parallel to further reduce the offline computational cost.